AymericFerreira/spineReconstruction/README.md

 The project is **still in development** if you need to use a part of all the project, do not hesitate to contact me !

+### Installation

+PyMesh is the only one who can't be installed through pip.
+See [Pymesh official install documentation](https://pymesh.readthedocs.io/en/latest/installation.html) and [Non-official installation doc (working better)](https://github.com/PyMesh/PyMesh/files/2999684/PyMesh.Installation.on.Ubuntu.18.10.docx)
+Others can be installed via pip with the command : *pip install -r requirements.txt*

+### Utilisation

+You can use it simply with the command *python scriptname.py* if you match with the image files names.
+Also, if you are more familiar with python you can import the functions directly in your python project.

 ## Purpose

 The code is divided in 5 steps, from the image obtained after acquisition to the calculation of metrics, and